|Fungal Biology and Pathogenicity - INRA USC2019|

 Genetic diversity of Candida albicans

-Current research in this field is aimed at investigating at a genomic level the extent of the genetic diversity that distinguishes isolates within or between clades.
+Our work in collaboration with Aberdeen University has resulted in the identification of 5 major and 12 minor phylogenetic groups (clades) structuring the C. albicans population.
+Current research is aimed at investigating at a genomic level the extent of the genetic diversity that distinguishes isolates within or between clades.
 Our results have shown that microevolutions of diploid C. albicans within clades are frequently mediated by loss-of-heterozygosity (LOH) events (chromosome losses or large mitotic recombination events).
-Yet, these large LOH events appear counter-selected in the environment.
+Yet, these large LOH events appear counter-selected in the C. albicans population.
 The mechanisms that regulate LOH are being investigated at the molecular level.
 We are now using deep-sequencing in order to characterize genetic diversity of C. albicans isolates from various clades at the whole-genome level.

 Biofilm formation by Candida albicans

 Biofilms are microbial communities that develop in association with a biotic or abiotic surface.
 They form a protected environment where micro-organisms adopt a specific physiology.
 Candida biofilm cells have an elevated resistance to antifungals and this often results in sequels following an apparently successful antifungal treatment.
-Functional analysis of C. albicans genes over-expressed upon biofilm formation has confirmed that the yeast-to-hypha transition is critical for biofilm formation and has identified genes necessary for biofilm cohesiveness.
-We have shown that several of these genes play a role in cell wall architecture.
-Our recent results suggest that antifungal resistance of biofilms might be mainly mediated by entrapment of the antifungals in extracellular matrix materials.
+Functional analysis of C. albicans genes over-expressed upon biofilm formation has confirmed that the yeast-to-hypha transition is critical for biofilm formation and has identified genes necessary for biofilm cohesiveness, in particular a regulator of glycolysis that is essential for adaptation to the hypoxic environment occurring within biofilms.
+Our recent results suggest that antifungal resistance of biofilms might be mainly mediated by entrapment of the antifungals in extracellular matrix materials, especially glucans.

 Morphogenesis is central to the virulence of C. albicans.
-We have shown that the C. albicans C. albicans ORFeome and the implementation of an over-expresion screen we have recently uncovered novel regulators of morphogenesis that are currently being investigated.
+We have shown that the C. albicans Yak1 kinase regulates hyphal emergence and maintenance.
+Through the establishment of a partial C. albicans ORFeome and the implementation of an over-expresion screen we have recently uncovered novel regulators of morphogenesis that, together with Yak1, are being investigated using a variety of post-genomics approaches (transcriptomics, ChIP-Seq, phosphoproteomics, suppressor screens).
+Importantly, our laboratory has recently been funded together with Aberdeen University to establish the complete C. albicans ORFeome and an exhaustive collection of C. albicans over-expression strains.
+This will represent the first academic resource for functional genomics in C. albicans.

 Keywords: Candida albicans, biofilm, antifungal resistance, epidemiology, candidemia, candidosis, cell wall proteins, kinase, signaling